tytydraco/yessleep/out/How_I_gave_birth_to_my_shadow_and_why_its_a_complicated_relationship.md

 "What?
 You thought your actions have no consequences on the ones you raise?" - said the Angry Man looking up at me - "You think your granddaughter is just some poor witness of historical event?
 Well, my grandma was burned alive in some barn in Bieszczady by your lot…friend."

-"Are you threatening…" - my grandma stumbled, clutching her heart - "Are you…Are you…please…don't…"
+"Are you threatening…" - Granny stumbled, clutching her heart - "Are you…Are you…please…don't…"

 I saw my grandma looking at me, pleadingly.
 Asking me to be calm.
 As if she was more scared of me than him.

-And then she just collapsed.
+And then...then she simply collapsed.

 \*\*\*

-Those few days after granny’s death felt like floating just beneath the surface of reality.
+Those few days after Granny’s death felt like floating just beneath the surface of reality.
 And that sea, like with air bubbles, was filled with weird snapshots and most of the time I couldn’t really tell if I was dreaming them or not.

 I saw granny scratching her heart, willing it to go on.